From the advertising column to the digital age – How you benefit from Amazon DSP

 In the digital age, we have a multitude of data.
 Advertisers also benefit from this.
 Gone are the days when advertising was posted on the good old advertising column.
 What did marketers know about the purchasing behavior of those who saw the ads?
 Little.
 Certainly, location played a role, but a variety of characters likely passed by the column: parents with children, executives of large corporations, fans of AC/DC as well as fans of Johnny Cash.

 Today, things look a bit different.
-Certainly, all of the aforementioned groups also shop on Amazon.
-However, they are shown different advertisements based on their interests.
+Certainly, all of the above groups also shop on Amazon.
+But they are shown different ads based on their interests.
 If customers buy the new album by Iron Maiden, they might also be recommended AC/DC.
-This is made possible by the vast amount of customer data that Amazon collects daily about its customers.
+That this is possible is thanks to the many customer data that Amazon collects daily about its customers.

 You as an advertiser can benefit from this by relying on Programmatic Advertising.
-The Demand Side Platform, or simply Amazon DSP, is exactly what you need.
+The Demand Side Platform, or simply Amazon DSP, is exactly right for you.

 What is Amazon DSP?

 With Amazon DSP, targeting becomes child’s play.
-The platform offers space for programmatic advertising opportunities.
+Because the platform offers space for programmatic advertising opportunities.

 Programmatic Advertising refers to the automatic buying and selling of advertising space in real-time in online marketing.
-The ads are displayed based on user data, thereby reaching a precisely tailored target audience.
+The ads are displayed based on user data and thus reach a precisely tailored target audience.

 With DSP, Amazon enables you to reach your exact target audience – not only on the marketplace itself but also outside of it.
 By the way, outsiders can also use Amazon DSP.